anumalasri/istio-all/charts/istio-all/README.md

 You can customize the installation by overriding values from dependent istio, kiali and prometheus values.

+Updates in v1.1.0:  Istio *Ambient* mode is supported now.

 ## Setup Repo Info

 ```console